Who Organises a Survey When Buying a House?

 If you’re purchasing the property with a mortgage, then a simple valuation report is usually required to confirm its value and tell the lender that the property is worth the agreed price.
 A mortgage valuation is not a property survey, and is mainly concerned with deciding the property’s value, as well as it’s overall condition and any major risks or repairs.
 Its purpose is to satisfy the lender that they can sell the house and recover their loan if you don’t keep up the repayments, not necessarily to find any defects or building problems, which might be reflected in the asking price.
 It must be carried out by a RICS registered valuer, who might not be a professional building surveyor, and who is often less experienced in finding and diagnosing building defects.

 A seller can arrange a 'vendor's survey' to share with potential buyers.
 This is helpful, for example, where a property will be sold at auction and the survey report can be circulated to potential bidders before the auction day.
+If you're participating in a sealed bid to obtain a property, this will be a type of auction where a vendor survey will be useful.
 Regardless of whether the seller provides a property survey, it’s still recommended that the buyer arranges their own independent report, as the findings could affect their final decision, and the amount they're willing to pay.
 Bad survey results could be used to renegotiate the house price, or convince the buyer to pull out of the sale altogether, saving them from future problems and expenses.

 To help you find the right surveyor for you, we’ve included a list of the main types of property surveys available, and when they should be used.
 It’s not only important to know who organises a survey, but also which type is most appropriate.
 There are three levels of surveys to consider: